TigersUniverse/Hypernex.Docs/docs/nexadamy/everything/worlds/index.md

 The VideoPlayerDescriptor defines properties for IVideoPlayers to work off of.

-<span className="semi-bigger-text">MaterialDescriptor</span><br />

-The MaterialDescriptor will automatically switch materials on MeshRenderers depending on the Build Target of the game.

 </p>
 </details>

 ## Finishing Up

 Once you have completed your World component, you should be able to see it appear in your CCK Builder window.
-From here you can continue to [upload the world](./uploading.md).
+From here you can continue to [upload the world](./../uploading).